 If you wish to apply for a place at Mile End Nursery click here.

-When the authority agrees to the placing an admission form is required prior to your child being admitted to Mile End School.
 Members of the Senior Management Team (SMT) are happy to answer any queries or concerns you may have regarding the process.

 Admission for children with additional support needs works slightly differently.
 The Educational Psychologist who currently works with your child will be able to advise if Mile End is a suitable placement for your child.
 If you are keen for your child to attend Mile End an application will be produced by your child’s current school (usually in November) and this will be taken forward to an admissions panel.
 If places are available and the admission panel agree that your child’s needs will be best met at Mile End, a place will be offered.
 You will be sent a letter confirming a place and a member of the management team will contact you to make arrangements.